 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-It only takes 15 minutes to whip up my fast and easy New Orleans Pecan Pralines.
-They're light, crisp, and nutty and will melt in your mouth!
+It only takes 15 minutes to whip up my fast and easy New Orleans Pecan Pralines without a candy thermometer.
+They're creamy, crisp, and nutty and will melt in your mouth!
 They're the perfect gift to give for any occasion if you're looking for an easy and delicious gift to give someone.

-If you love New Orleans dessert recipes, you'll enjoy these: Buttermilk Drop Doughnuts, Beignets, Lemon Ice Box Pie, King Cake Filled with Cream Cheese, or Sweet Potato Pound Cake.
+If you love New Orleans dessert recipes, you'll enjoy these: Buttermilk Drop Doughnuts, Beignets, Lemon Ice Box Pie, King Cake Filled with Cream Cheese, Chocolate Beignets, Bread Pudding, or Sweet Potato Pound Cake.

 Latest Recipe Video: